emmaj7/sml_summerproject/README.md

 where you need to replace "<path-to-svea-starter>" with the file path to wherever you cloned "svea_starter".
 For example, the full path might look like "/home/user/sml_summerproject/svea_starter/devel/setup.bash".

-Finally you have to install all node.js dependencies.
-Go into the "myapp" folder and run:
+Finally you have to install all node.js app dependencies.
+Go into the folder called "myapp" and run:

 	npm install

 You should now be good to go.
+Start the app on a local server by running:

+	nodemon app.js